Borewit/music-metadata/README.md

 )();
  ```

-### Options
+### `IOptions` Interface
+- `duration`: `boolean` (default: `false`)

-- `duration`: default: `false`, if set to `true`, it will parse the whole media file if required to determine the duration.
+  If set to `true`, the parser will analyze the entire media file, if necessary, to determine its duration.
+  This option ensures accurate duration calculation but may increase processing time for large files.

-- `observer: (update: MetadataEvent) => void;`: Will be called after each change to `common` (generic) tag, or `format` properties.
+- `observer`: `(update: MetadataEvent) => void;`:

-- `skipCovers`: default: `false`, if set to `true`, it will not return embedded cover-art (images).
-- `skipPostHeaders? boolean` default: `false`, if set to `true`, it will not search all the entire track for additional headers.
-Only recommenced to use in combination with streams.
-- `mkvUseIndex` default: `false`, if set to `true`, in Matroska based files, use the _SeekHead_ element index to skip _segment/cluster_ elements..
-  _experimental functionality_
-  Can have a significant performance impact if enabled.
-  Possible side effect can be that certain metadata maybe skipped, depending on the index.
+  A callback function that is invoked whenever there is an update to the common (generic) tag or format properties during parsing.
+  This allows for real-time updates on metadata changes.

+- `skipCovers`: `boolean` (default: `false`)

+  If set to `true`, the parser will skip the extraction of embedded cover art (images) from the media file.
+  This can be useful to avoid processing unnecessary data if cover images are not required.

+- `mkvUseIndex`: `boolean` (default: `false`)

+  If set to true, the parser will use the SeekHead element index to skip segment/cluster elements in Matroska-based files.
+This is an experimental feature and can significantly impact performance.
+It may also result in some metadata being skipped if it is not indexed.
-  If there is no _SeekHead_ element present in the Matroska file, this flag has no effect.
+  If the SeekHead element is absent in the Matroska file, this flag has no effect.

-Although in most cases duration is included, in some cases it requires `music-metadata` parsing the entire file.
-To enforce parsing the entire file if needed you should set `duration` to `true`.
+> [!NOTE]
+> - The `duration` option is typically included in most cases, but setting it to true ensures that the entire file is parsed if necessary to get an accurate duration.
+> - Using `mkvUseIndex` can improve performance in Matroska files, but be aware of potential side effects, such as missing metadata due to skipped elements.

-### Metadata result
+### `IAudioMetadata` interface

 If the returned promise resolves, the metadata (TypeScript `IAudioMetadata` interface) contains:
 - [`metadata.format`](#metadataformat) Audio format information